 About This Grateful Now

 Gratitude is a key player for physical, mental and spiritual wellbeing.
-Especially now in a world of constant change and uncertainty, seeing and appreciating the ‘small’ things in life will help you stay calm and centred.
-By writing down 3 things a day that you are grateful for, you become aware again of what is already there in abundance.
+Especially now in a world of constant change and uncertainty, seeing and appreciating the ‘small’ things in life will help you stay calm and balanced.
+By writing down 3 things a day that you are grateful for, you become aware again of all the goodness that is already there in abundance.

-The ‘This Grateful Now’ Journal is purposefully designed to give you a ‘back to basics’ opportunity to create precious moments of peace and appreciation.
-By consciously taking the time to reflect on the good stuff in your daily life, you will start (re-)discovering more and more amazingness.
-Be accompanied by inspiring quotes from health and gratitude experts, writers, philosophers as well as the works of 14 international artists and their idea of gratitude.
+The ‘This Grateful Now’ Journal is thoughtfully designed to give you a daily opportunity to create moments of inner peace and appreciation.
+Be accompanied by inspiring quotes from health and gratitude experts, writers, philosophers as well as the works of 14 international artists.
 5 essays explore the theme of gratitude in health, spirituality and culture.

-This website brings you ongoing articles, interviews and other interesting features around the theme of gratitude.
+The blog brings you interviews with inspiring, compassionate and kick-ass people, personal experiences with gratitude, life and mental health.
 You can also share your own reasons to be grateful.

 Let’s make this a movement – a chain reaction of gratefulness standing against ever increasing hostility, depression, anxiety, materialism… a universal energy of gratitude!